DBR and ILF neurofeedback: when regulation support helps trauma work

 Option A: stabilise first, then process

-• start with neurofeedback to improve sleep and reduce volatility
+• begin with neurofeedback to improve sleep and reduce volatility

-• begin DBR once the system has more capacity.
+• start DBR once the system has more capacity

 Option B: alternate